icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ```

 Mode declarations must come before any Slice definitions or [module declarations][module-declaration].
-The compilation mode you select determines which Slice features are available to you
-but has no effect on the parsing of, or validity of syntax within, your Slice file.
+The compilation mode you select determines which Slice features are available to you but has no effect on the parsing
-For example, even though classes are a Slice1-only feature, `class` is still a keyword within a Slice2 file,
+of your Slice files.
+For example, classes are a Slice1-only feature, so it is invalid to define one in a Slice2 file.
-and if you define a class, syntax errors in that class's definition will still be reported normally.
+But within this file, `class` is still treated as a keyword, and class definitions must still be syntactically correct.

 For additional information on modes, see the [compilation mode][compilation-mode-guide] page.